NaseemaO/JavasScript-Belly-Button-Biodiversity/README.md

 # belly-button-challenge
 Challenge 14   JavaScript Assignment

-Here is a link to the dashboard: put my github link here.
+Here is a link to the dashboard: https://naseemao.github.io/belly-button-challenge/

 This study explores the Belly Button Biodiversity dataset which catalogs the microbes that colonize human navels.
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.